MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/pri-apis-scenario-1.md

 ---
-Description: In this scenario, we'll make a new app to represent our custom build system.
+description: In this scenario, we'll make a new app to represent our custom build system.
 We'll create a resource indexer and add strings and other kinds of resources to it.
 Then we'll generate and dump a PRI file.
 title: Scenario 1 Generate a PRI file from string resources and asset files
 template: detail.hbs
 ms.date: 05/07/2018